ChildsplayOSU/bogl-docs/tutorials/getting_started.md

 You'll find these interfaces in some of the excercise sections of these tutorials.

 :dart: **Excercise:**
-Inside of the editor of the tool above, replace the code `-- PUT EXPRESSION HERE` with an expression that evaluates to the value `5`.
+Inside of the editor of the tool above, replace the code `-- PUT EXPRESSION HERE` with an expression that evaluates to `5`.

 <br/>
 ## Comments